bicephale/BiPi/README.md

 > - Enable camera
 > - Enable boot to console
 > - Set GPU memory to **128mb** (otherwise, camera won't work)
-> - Change hostname to bipi
+> - Change hostname to bicephale

 Sometimes, you could have an error message during the first boot wich is :